Work Permits for Italy

-After the employer receives clearance to hire a foreign worker, the expat employee can apply for an Italian work visa at their local Italian diplomatic mission.
+After the employer receives clearance to hire a foreign worker, expats can apply for their work visa.
+Often, expats can only apply for their work visa from outside the country.
+Therefore, the expat employee must apply for an Italian work visa at their local Italian diplomatic mission.

-Expats with a permit that is valid for a year or more are required to report to the Italian Ministry of Interior (Ministero Dell’Interno) where they will enter into an agreement to fulfil certain integration objectives such as attending Italian language classes.
+Expats with a permit that is valid for a year or more are required to report to the Italian Ministry of the Interior (Ministero Dell’Interno) where they will agree to fulfil certain integration objectives such as attending Italian language classes.

 * Visa and work permit requirements are subject to change at short notice and expats should consult their respective embassy or consulate for the latest details.